getlantern/lantern-roadmap/lep/DRAFT/012_Pro_version_personal_server.md

 * The time taken to spawn a new server until it becomes functional.
 It's more robust to decouple the UI from the events in the Lantern Cloud.

 When the Lantern client gets all the information it requires to pair with the server, it can proceed to override config.
-It is suggested that the regular free Lantern config is left as a fallback, in case there is an issue with the Pro Server, giving time to the Lantern team to investigate.
+It is suggested that the regular free Lantern config is left as a fallback, in case there is an issue with the private server, giving time to the Lantern team to investigate.

 ## Sharing across devices and users

 These are some less critical but relevant options suggested for *Lantern Pro*:

-* Share token (share the Lantern Pro Server with other instances of Lantern or users).
+* Share token (share the Lantern private server with other instances of Lantern or users).

 * Regenerate token (for security reasons, in case of unwanted share)